NetSur/daily-database-copy/README.md

     chmod 755 DailyCopy.sh

-Copy DailyCopy.sh to your desired path and change the "copy_path" variable with the path of your desired path

 Make sure you have created "destination" folder to make the copy and that odoo user has permissions to write in it

 Edit crontab of odoo user with "crontab -e" and add the line